 A field trip to Massaro Community Farm offers students a hands-on experience at a working farm, engaging all their senses in learning about where their food comes from and responsible stewardship of the land.
 Our educational programs use the farm’s barns, fields, garden, apiary and nature trail as our classroom.

 Field trips generally take place April through November, weather permitting.
 See below for in-class education outreach visits.
-Schedule a trip or outreach visit now!

 All programs are aligned with CT curricular standards